Veracruz: Tourism

 Tourism mostly centers on the port city of Veracruz, but other tourist destinations exist throughout the state as well.
 There are over 1,000 hotels in the state, over half of which are small, family-owned enterprises.
-Almost all of the four- and five-star establishments are located in metropolitan area of Veracruz.
-Many of the state's major historical and cultural monuments are located in the port of Veracruz.
-Some of these attractions include the aquarium (Acuario de Veracruz), the Museum of the City (Museo de la Ciudad), The Agustín Lara Museum, the Santiago Fortress (Baluarte de Santiago) the Las Atarazanas Museum, and the San Juan de Ulúa Fort.
+Almost all of the four- and five-star establishments are located in metropolitan areas of Veracruz.
+Many of the state's major historical and cultural monuments are located in the port of Veracruz, including the aquarium (Acuario de Veracruz); the Museum of the City (Museo de la Ciudad); the Agustín Lara Museum; the Santiago Fortress (Baluarte de Santiago); the Museo de Las Atarazanas (Royal Shipyards Museum; and the San Juan de Ulúa Fort.

-To the north of the port city of Veracruz is the Sierra or Totonacalpan area of the state, home to the Totonac people.
-This area includes the important pre-Hispanic city of El Tajín and the present day city of Papantla.
-The modern city is best known as the home of the Totonac version of the "danza de voladores", wherein dancers spin from poles 80 foot high.
+To the north of the port city is the Sierra or Totonacalpan area of the state, home to the Totonac people, including the important pre-Hispanic city of El Tajín and the present day city of Papantla.
+The modern city is best known as the home of the Totonac version of the dance of the flyers, in which dancers spin from poles 80 foot high.
 The area is also the native habitat of the vanilla bean.

-Catemaco, another prominent tourist city, is located along the coast to the south of the port city of Veracruz.
-The area's two main features are Lake Catemaco, which is located in the crater of an extinct volcano, and Isla Tanaxpillo, which located is just off the coast.
-This island is also called "the island of the monkeys" or "the island of the baboons" due to a group of feral monkeys that escaped and found refuge there.
+Catemaco, another prominent tourist city, is located along the coast to the south of the port city.
+The area's two main features are Lake Catemaco, located in the crater of an extinct volcano, and Isla Tanaxpillo, located just off the coast, which is also called the "island of the monkeys" or "island of the baboons" due to a group of feral monkeys that escaped and found refuge there.

 Inland is the coffee-growing region in and around the cities of Coatepec and Xalapa.
-Another inland city, Orizaba, is best known for the volcano nearby, but also has a large waterfall called El Elefante and a canyon called Cañon de Río Blanco.
+Another inland city, Orizaba, is best known for a nearby volcano, but also has a large waterfall called El Elefante (The Elephant) and a canyon called the Cañon de Río Blanco (Río Blanco Canyon, or White River Canyon).